 Crankshaft Position Sensor

-The crankshaft position sensor serves as a triggering device for the ignition control module.
-Most late-model vehicles have this module located inside of the ECM.
-It uses the crankshaft position sensor and the camshaft position sensor signals to compute ignition timing on EI electronic ignition systems.
+The crankshaft position sensor is a triggering device for the ignition control module.
+The engine control module or a dedicated ECU can control the ignition timing.
+It uses input from the crankshaft and camshaft position sensors to compute ignition timing.

 All distributorless (EI) electronic ignition systems require a crankshaft position sensor.
-Most cars have either a hall-effect or a magnetic impulse triggering sensor located behind the harmonic balancer or directly on the engine block.
+Most cars have a hall effect or magnetic impulse-triggering sensor behind the harmonic balancer or directly on the engine block.

-Often located behind the harmonic balancer, they can become contaminated from hot engine oil or coolant.
-Check the waveform with a scanner or oscilloscope for amplitude and frequency and use an ohmmeter to check the resistance with specifications.
+Often located behind the harmonic balancer, they can become contaminated by hot engine oil or coolant.
+Check the waveform with a scanner or oscilloscope for amplitude and frequency.
+Use an ohmmeter to check the resistance with specifications.

 The symptoms of a faulty crankshaft position sensor include no start, intermittent start, and poor engine performance.